 A customer data platform creates a combined database of customer information that is accessible to all the other systems.
 A CDP provides an overview of each customer and each of their interactions and behaviors by combining customer data from multiple sources into a single platform.
 The data includes a lot of customer touchpoints such as online interactions, purchases, customer service inquiries, and social media activity.
 The data is updated in real time to make sure each customer’s latest interaction is recorded.

 With a CDP, dealerships can get a better understanding of their customers and their interest in specific products and services they offer, so they can make better marketing, inventory, and pricing decisions.
-CDPs work hard to bring all the customer data into one place, combining the CRM, DMS, inventory, website analytics, and ad data, then sorting and maintaining the data to create a singular profile of the shoppers and customers.
+CDPs work hard to bring all the customer data into one place, combining the CRM in SaaS, DMS, inventory, website analytics, and ad data, then sorting and maintaining the data to create a singular profile of the shoppers and customers.

 Dealerships can use the tools offered by CDP to break up the database, learn about customer behavior, understand their interests and their engagement with inventory, and create marketing campaigns accordingly.
 A dealership can determine which customers have expressed interest in their product within the past month.
 Then, they can target them with a special offer to close a deal.
 They can use the same data to target new potential customers with similar demographics, needs, and interests.